-During our discussions, PSBA raised three concerns regarding the operational aspects of stoparm cameras.
+During our discussions, PSBA raised two concerns regarding the operational aspects of stop-arm cameras.
 It us our understanding, that Representative Grove intends to address these issues though the amendatory process.

-1. Since the cameras being placed on the buses are the result of an agreement between the school district and the camera vendor, we believe that school bus contractors should not be responsible for any costs related to the installation, maintenance, repair or removal of the stop arm cameras.
-We believe this responsibility lies between the parties who are contracting to place the cameras on the buses - the school district and camera vendor.

-- 2. School bus contractors have a contractual responsibility to insure that their buses are on the road each and every day.
+- Since the cameras being placed on the buses are the result of an agreement between the school district and the camera vendor, we believe that school bus contractors should not be responsible for any costs related to the installation, maintenance, repair or removal of the stop arm cameras.
+We believe this responsibility lies between the parties who are contracting to place the cameras on the buses - the school district and camera vendor. - 2.
+School bus contractors have a contractual responsibility to insure that their buses are on the road each and every day.
 With the inclusion of stop-arm cameras on a school bus, the PSBA has asked that school bus operators not be required to take a bus "out of service" due to a malfunctioning camera.
-Requiring a contractor to park a bus until a camera could be repaired would create hardships for many, if not most, contractors. - 3.
-PSBA believes that all liability in the use of these cameras should be the responsibility of the vendor and/or school district.
+Requiring a contractor to park a bus until a camera could be repaired would create hardships for many, if not most, contractors.